Different color sand in a wooden box.

 Avoiding Common Mistakes

 One mistake I see a lot is people using wet sand.
 It tends to clump and doesn’t layer well.
 Use dry sand for best results.
 Another thing is not planning your design out first – its a good idea to sketch your idea out so you know where each colour goes.
 This saves time and keeps your artwork looking neat.
+Before you start, check your design and materials to avoid common mistakes and ensure a smooth process.

 Using Technology to Inspire Your Sand Art